nramvinojen/ClassifyNail/ClassifyNails/README.md

                 └── bad

 - Run the model:
-  * This will train the model and show training and validation loss and accuracy values.
+  * This will train the model and show training and validation loss and accuracy values of both the baseline model and vgg model.
 ```
 python easy_run.py train
 ```